In this promotional offer, you can earn an up to 20% bonus on purchases of Etihad Guest miles until 5 March.

-Redeeming your Etihad Guest Miles for travel on Virgin Australia is often a low-fuel-surcharge option for domestic flights within Australia, but note that the booking process isn’t straightforward, requiring a phone call.
+Redeeming your Etihad Guest Miles for travel on Virgin Australia is often a low-fuel-surcharge option for domestic flights within Australia, but note that the booking process is not straightforward, requiring a phone call.

-You’ll see in the table below that it generally makes more sense to buy Economy tickets on Virgin Australia with cash and Business and Premium Economy Class tickets with miles.
+You will see in the table below that it generally makes more sense to buy Economy Class tickets on Virgin Australia with cash and Business and Premium Economy Class tickets with miles.